MeshackMumo03/SodapopAdmin/README.md

 # SodapopAdmin
 Project Overview
 This project involves developing a distributed Android application to automate the operations of a business enterprise that sells drinks from various brands.
-The application allows customers to place orders at any branch, including the headquarters, and ensures that these orders are processed efficiently.
+The application allows administraters to moniter any branch, including the headquarters, and ensures that these orders are sent efficiently.

 Key Features
 Customer Order Management: